5 Types of Objections Salespeople Face and How to Successfully Respond

 The 3 F’s in action

-I understand how you FEEL [use the Customer’s name] one or two of my customers have FELT the same as you, however once I have explained [use a compelling reason] They FOUND that it was beneficial for them and went ahead with the purchase and were very happy.
+I understand how you FEEL, [use the Customer’s name].
+One or two of my customers have FELT the same as you; however, once I have explained [use a compelling reason], they FOUND it beneficial and went ahead with the purchase, and were very happy.

 Final Words